Home Investment International Stock Investing: Why and How to Look Beyond the U.S. Market

 • Level 1 (OTC-traded): The simplest form.
 These trade on the over-the-counter market and have minimal SEC reporting requirements.
 Examples include many smaller foreign companies.

-• Level 3 (Exchange-listed with capital raising): The highest level, allowing the foreign company to raise capital in the U.S. These companies must fully comply with U.S. GAAP or IFRS reporting standards.
+• Level 3 (Exchange-listed with capital raising): The highest level, permitting the foreign company to raise capital in the US.
+Such companies must fully comply with US GAAP or IFRS reporting standards.

 • Taiwan Semiconductor (TSM) — The world’s leading chip foundry